brandonhorst/elliptical/doc/apireference/phrases.md

 ### Props

-- `describe`: Function(input:String) - This function is called with each input substring.
+- `describe: Function(input:String, option:Option)` - This function is called
+  with each input substring.
+It is also passed the current `option`, which contains the current `result`.
 If it returns an `Element`, that element will be parsed with that input in place of this element.
 - `splitOn: String | RegExp` - Argument to `String::split` to determine
   which substrings to attempt parsing.